ibm-cloud-docs/codeengine/configmap-secret-referencing.md

     ```
     {: screen}

-7. Update the `mydatabasesec` secret to add a key using `--from-file` option.
+7. Update the `mydatabasesec` secret to add a key by using `--from-file` option.
 This option uses the format `--from-file FILE` or `--from-file KEY=FILE`.
 In the following command, `certificate` is the key and `cert.pem` is the name of the file.

     ```
     ibmcloud ce secret update -n mydatabasesec --from-file certificate=cert.pem
     ```
     {: pre}

-8. View details about the updated `mydatabasesec` secret using the `secret get` command.
+8. View details about the updated `mydatabasesec` secret by using the `secret get` command.
 The secret now contains 3 keys, `certificate`, `password`, and `username`.
 Secret values are encoded.

     ```
     ibmcloud ce secret get -n mydatabasesec